niels-db/Rush-Royale-Bot/README.md

 * Run launch_gui.bat to start the bots GUI.

-* Units have to be configured in config.ini file first.
+* Units have to be configured in config.ini file first, Other settings are set by GUI.

 * Enter my new player code if you wish.
 GQ3TMNZSGQYDS